ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-09-15-watching-the-northern-sky.md

 ![Interior of a tiny fisher house](/assets/images/IMG_9620.jpg)

-We had a nice view toward the northwest where we expected the polar lights to appear at night.
+Parked between the tiny fisher houses, we had a nice view toward the northwest where we expected the polar lights to appear at night.

 ![View on Torneträsk](/assets/images/IMG_9662.jpg)